Denys Oliynyk

-Denys Viktorovych Oliynyk (Денис Вікторович Олійник; born 16 June 1987) is a Ukrainian professional footballer who plays as a left winger for Vorskla Poltava.
+Denys Viktorovych Oliynyk (Денис Вікторович Олійник; born 16 June 1987) is a Ukrainian former professional footballer who played as a left winger for Avanhard Lozova.

 Oliynyk also played for the Ukraine under-21 national team and the Ukraine senior team.

 Club career

 Dynamo Kyiv

 Born in Zaporizhia, Ukrainian Soviet Socialist Republic, Oliynyk joined Dynamo Kyiv in 2004.
 There he was featured frequently in Dynamo-3, Dynamo-2 and the reserve squad of the main team.
 Although Oliynyk played two matches for Dynamo's senior squad in the 2006–07 season, he was not officially promoted to the main team until in May 2008 after the end of the 2007–08 season by new coach Yuri Semin.

 Naftovyk-Ukrnafta Okhtyrka (loan)

 For part of the 2007–08 season, Oliynyk was loaned to then-Ukrainian Premier League club Naftovyk-Ukrnafta Okhtyrka.
 He stayed there until the end of the 2007 calendar year.

 Arsenal Kyiv (loan)

 For the first half of the 2008–09 season, Oliynyk was loaned, alongside teammate Vitaliy Mandzyuk, to Arsenal Kyiv in July 2008.
 His time with Arsenal was extremely impressive as he quickly became one of the leaders of the midfield and attack.